abingham/fitb/README.rst

 Practical configuration system.

-With `fitb`, you specify a collection of "configuration options" that your program/library/whatever needs. `fitb` then helps you construct configuration objects and merge them together.
+With `fitb`, you specify a collection of *configuration options* that your program/library/whatever needs. `fitb` then helps you construct configuration objects and merge them together.

 A *configuration object* is simply a `dict`, so `fitb` is helping you build dicts.
 A *configuration option* specifies a